matheusmbar/matheusmbar.github.io/_posts/2024-03-07-embedded-fw-from-scratch-3.md

 The first line in my linker script is the ENTRY command, that indicates the entrypoint for the execution.
 This is the answer to "what gets executed first", a function defined with this name.
 This function will be detailed in next sections along the linker script.

 The MEMORY command describes the memory layout, split in RAM and FLASH.
-It indicates their supported operations (read, write, execute), origin addresses and length.
-These names will be referenced later and are actualy arbitrary, carrying no meaning by themselves.

-The last three lines define variables that may be referenced in the linker script itself or by the C code in runtime.
+This script snippet indicates that FLASH section starts at address 0x8000000 and extends for 64 KB, this section allows only read and execution (`rx`).
+RAM starts at address 0x20000000 and extends for 20KB, it is allowed to read, write and execute (`xrw`) on this section.
+Executing from RAM is not required (or too common), but it may be useful for some tasks.
+Some projects may want to split the memory in more sections, like dedicating a region for bootloader instructions, support for this is platform dependent.

 ```rs
 ENTRY(Reset_Handler)